Ashampoo/kim/README.md

 ## Limitations

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
+* Does not read the image size and orientation for HEIC, AVIF & JPEG XL

 ### Regarding HEIC & AVIF metadata